 Sometimes some of the best opportunities come from speculative applications.
 Do some research into organisations in the industry you’re interested in working in, and consider reaching out with your CV and cover letter to see if they have any roles.
 For help with how to do this, book a virtual appointment with one of the Placement Coordinators – they’d be happy to talk you through it!

 If you’re in the world of STEM, Gradcracker is a great site for you to explore.
-When we checked earlier today, there were 323 placement opportunities listed.
+You can browse placement vacancies in the areas of aerospace, chemical/process, civil/building, computing/technology, electronic and electrical, sciences, maths and more.
 Find out more.

 Search through our very own Aston Futures.
-We’re updating it every day, and as of this morning there are 291 placement opportunities across loads of different sectors, so have a look and see if there’s something on there that suits you.
+We’re updating it every day, and there are roles across lots of different sectors, which means there’s probably something that suits you!
 If you haven’t used Aston Futures before, just log in using your usual student login details, answer a few questions, and get searching.

-TARGETjobs is a leading recruitment website offering a variety of internships.
+TARGETjobs is a leading recruitment website offering a variety of opportunities with companies such as GSK, Johnson & Johnson, and Atkins..
 Check it out here.

 We hope this has given you some ideas for your placement search.
 Do keep in touch with the Placement Coordinators – we will be your biggest cheerleaders and help you through this.
 You are not on your own.
 Find out how to access Careers+Placements virtually, here.